SethRobertson/GitBestPractices/0main.md

 involving the working directory, a copy instead of a clone may be more appropriate.

-However, if you want a pure git solution, something like, which clones everything in a directory of repos, this may be what you need:
+However, if you want a "pure git" solution, something like, which clones everything in a directory of repos, this may be what you need:

 ```shell